CORN3L1US/tutorial-bot/readme.md

 Step 1.
 I really recommend downloading Visual Studio Code for codeing Discord Bots.
 It's not necessary.

-Step 2. dowload node.js: https://nodejs.org/en/
+Step 2.
+Download node.js: https://nodejs.org/en/

 Step 6.
 Download node_modules and package-lock by choosing your folder and then typing "npm install discord.js" in your Visual Studio Code Terminal or your node.js command promt as you downloaded before.